Siddhant-Misra/Not-a-Thesis/README.md

-# Thesis take hom test
+# Thesis take home test
  A simple HTML CSS Page that is a take home test.